filipvabrousek/JS-Algorithms/ML - Simple NN.md

 2.3 - For each neuron sum the (inputs * corresponding weights).
 Throw the total at our sigmoid function to get the output.

-2.4 -  we can store the outputs from each layer as we generate them. the combined activation is first filtered through the sigmoid function
+2.4 -  store outputs from each layer
 */
 	update(inputs) {